Foreword

 Trailing Clouds of Glory - Welsh football’s forgotten heroes of

-of Welsh football history from the mid 1970s.
-It details the
+Welsh football history from the mid 1970s.
+It details the two-year

-two-year period during which Wales went from ending up with the
+period during which Wales went from ending up with the wooden spoon

-wooden spoon in the Home International tournament for four years in
+in the Home International tournament for four years in a row to

-a row to being 1976 European quarter-finalists, within an ace of
+being 1976 European quarter-finalists, within an ace of reaching

-reaching the semi-finals of the continent's top international
+the semi-finals of the continent's top international competition.

-competition.
-Many remain oblivious to the feat of manager Mike
+Many remain oblivious to the feat of manager Mike Smith's squad,

-Smith's squad, and with the passing of time their achievement
+and with the passing of time their achievement becomes more distant

-more celebrated?
-Nick Burnell attempts to put that right, having
+Nick Burnell attempts to put that right, having researched the

-researched the topic meticulously in press archives and player and
+topic meticulously in press archives and player and coach

-coach biographies, as well as personally interviewing many of the
+biographies, as well as personally interviewing many of the key

 background on the period before qualification started in 1974, a